hueyyeng/simple-react-lightbox/README.md

 I know what you are thinking.

 > "That's cool and all but the style of the light-box dosen't match the one of my project.
 That's ok though.
-I will use your classes and override things with my custom styles..."
+I will use your classes and override everything with my custom styles..."

 ⚠️ **WAIT!** ⚠️ Despite the fact that I have made sure to define class names for each part of the light-box, I have provided all the options that you need to customize the light-box so that you don't have to add any additional logic. **You can customize everything!**
 Check the options below.